 Let’s take a look at one of the reasons you might be experiencing such difficulties.

-Be aware that it does not reflect personal weakness if there are cravings and desires to return to your former psychopathic partner.
-Variables such as trauma bonding and/or neurobiological changes can easily happen in association with the ending of a relationship or rejection.
+Just know it does not reflect personal weakness if there are cravings to return to your former psychopathic partner.
+Variables such as trauma bonding and neurobiological changes can easily happen in association with the ending of a relationship or rejection.

 This is not personal weakness.